Welcome to the Main Page of

 - Feature on past and present teachers at all levels viz. kindergaten/pre-primary level, primary level, secondary level, tertiary level, vocational education level etc.

 The Society for the Advancement of ICT & Comparative Knowledge (SOCTHADICK) is an international, non-ethnic, non-sectional intellectual forum to study and unravel the connections between the physical and metaphysical (spiritual) realms of the universe.
 This is achieved via a non-trivial integrated comparative study of science (as represented essentially by ICT), theology and philosophy.
 The analogy of the cause-effect duality may, in a sense, be used to model metaphysical-physical duality/phenomena.
-A close physical model which may also be used is the wave-particle duality of modern physics.
+Two other close physical models which may also be used are the wave-particle duality of modern physics and the action-reaction phenomenon of classical (Newtonian) physics/mechanics.

 The Society is essentially a not-for-profit, non-governmental organization (NGO).
 It has two broad focal groups, namely (i) ICT Group (ii) Comparative Knowledge Group.
 As an intellectual forum or knowledge society, associate membership is available for interested individuals and corporate organizations.
 An Associate Member may opt to be active in either or both groups.
 Programmes of the Society include commissioned research, commissioned survey, workshops, seminars, colloquiums, publications etc. Programmes are carried out mainly online with occasional physical activities.
 For membership biodata form, please click here.

-Some publications in which the society is an active collaborator include: (a) African Journal of Computing & ICT, https://afrjcict.net (b) African Journal of Management Information System, https://afrjmis.net
+Some publication media in which the society is an active collaborator include: (a) African Journal of Computing & ICT, https://afrjcict.net (b) African Journal of Management Information System, https://afrjmis.net

 Associate Membership is open to all irrespective of social, religious, economic, financial, academic, ethnic or religious status.
 That is, the Society is open to both the low and the mighty; the proletariat/peasants and the bourgeoisie; pupils, students, artisans, traders, business executives, civil and public servants, teachers etc. Apart from having a State Coordinator in each of the 36 states and Federal Capital Territory of Nigeria, it is the goal of the Society to have an International Coordinator in each of the continents of the world.